CENTRE FOR EMOTIONAL INTELLIGENCE

 What we do

-The Center for Emotional Intelligence conducts research and supports people of all ages to develop emotional competencies.
+The Centre for Emotional Intelligence conducts research and supports people of all ages to develop emotional competencies.
 Through personal coaching and training lead to improvements in emotional skills, personal effectiveness, and well-being in organizations, academia and schools.
-Finally the Center will use the power of emotions to create a healthier, productive, and sustainable society, today and for future generations.
+Finally the Centre will use the power of emotions to create a healthier, productive, and sustainable society, today and for future generations.

-• Enhancing relationships at schools – Working with Counselors, Teachers & Parents
+• Enhancing relationships at schools – Working with Counsellors, Teachers & Parents

 • Fostering Healthy Workplace Engagement with EI – MNCs and PSUs